HalfOfTwoBiscuits/painter/README.md

 - Move freely around the area, no grid
   - would that make it more annoying, because you could miss tiny bits?
   - It would definitely be more complex to program.
+- Going off one edge wraps you round to the other side of the grid

+### Attribution
+Made using Pygame.
+Web build created with Pygbag [https://pygame-web.github.io/wiki/publishing/github.io/]